Wisconsin Retirement System Benefits Summary

 contributions under qualified retirement plans, which are adjusted

-annually for cost-of-living increases.
+annually for cost of living increases.
 There may be other factors

-which affect the limits on your benefits and contributions.
+that affect the limits on your benefits and contributions.
 If

-you believe your benefit may be affected by these limits, please
+you believe your benefit may be affected by these limits, please contact ETF.

 Service.
 While you are actively employed under the